Ardaferad35/dog-vision-project/README.md

 | Accuracy     | 0.70    |
 **Note:** Metrics are calculated using the validation set to evaluate generalization performance.

+Additionally, the model provides a function that returns the probability (%) of an image belonging to each dog breed.
+This allows detailed insight into the model's prediction confidence for all classes.

 ---

 ## 6. Usage